stjordanis/topologies/distributed_unet/Horovod/README.md

 ## Setup

 Horovod requires MPI to be installed globally on all nodes.
-Install it by running `./install_mpi.sh` on each node.
+Install it by running `sudo yum install openmpi` on each node.

 Use conda to setup a virtual environment called 'tf' on all the nodes:
 ```